cis-ds/course-site/content/notes/style-guide.markdown

 When indenting your code, use two spaces.
 Never use tabs or mix tabs and spaces.

+{{% alert note %}}

-> By default, RStudio automatically converts tabs to two spaces in your code.
+By default, RStudio automatically converts tabs to two spaces in your code.
 So if you use the tab button in R Studio, you're good to go.

+{{% /alert %}}

 !["Insert spaces for tab" setting in RStudio](/img/tab_indent.png)